| Title: | Compute Global Sensitivity Analysis Indices Using Optimal Transport |

 as arguments.

-Plot Optimal Transport based inner statistics for each partition using
+Plot Optimal Transport based local separations for each partition using

 x |